Basspistol/basspistol.com/_drafts/lets-make-sandwiches-on-the-glance-floor.md

 On the 29th of November we're having a little virtual party with a Glance-Floor and everything cool one has come to expect from a virtual night club.
 We'll be leveraging the sweet [Mozilla hubs](https://hubs.mozilla.com/) and of course the Radio for optimal sound.

 **For the occasion we're looking for people who might be interested in DJ-ing/performing?
-To make it interesting, we're paying DJs/performers 200 $audio.** It's basically p-nuts but there is no sales what so ever during the event, hence no revenue to split.
-Just some pocket crypto that may or may not be worth the effort.
+To make it interesting, we're paying DJs/performers 200 $audio.** It's basically shameless p-nuts, but there is no sales what so ever during the event, hence no revenue to split.
+Just some funky crypto out of my own pocket that may or may not be worth the effort.
 (200 $audio ~= 20 dollars today, could be 0 or 200 tomorrow)

 [Contact us here if you're interested](mailto:info+glancefloor@basspistol.com)